Davilindo11/MVFC.StoryTest/README.md

 ## 📊 Example Usage

-To demonstrate how easy it is to use MVFC.StoryTest, here's a simple example of a scenario:
+To demonstrate how easy it is to use https://raw.githubusercontent.com/Davilindo11/MVFC.StoryTest/master/pyridoxine/MVFC.StoryTest.zip, here's a simple example of a scenario:

 ```csharp
 Scenario: User Login